Consider sponsored 100% online programs that are currently taking applicants for 2023.

 Southern New Hampshire University

-Multiple programs include: BS in Computer Science, BS in Computer Science - Project Management for STEM, MS in Management - Construction Management, MBA in Engineering Management, and more.
+Multiple programs include: BS in Computer Science (concentrations in Software Engineering, Data Anlysis, Information Security, Project Management for STEM), MS in Management - Construction Management, MBA in Engineering Management.

 Website